clojure-emacs/cider/README.md

 obtaining CIDER, as the `master` branch is normally quite stable and "stable" (tagged) builds are released somewhat infrequently.

-With the most recent builds of Emacs, you can pin CIDER to always use MELPA Stable by adding this to your Emacs initialization:
+With the most recent builds of Emacs, you can pin CIDER to always use MELPA Stable (or Marmalade) by adding this to your Emacs initialization:

 ```el
 (add-to-list 'package-pinned-packages '(cider . "melpa-stable") t)